Politics & International Affairs

 • Select additional from (9 units):

-• If your primary field is American Politics/ Public Administration, your required secondary coursework is:
+• If your primary field is American Politics/ Public Administration, select from the following (3 units):

-• If your primary field is Comparative Politics/International Relations, your required secondary coursework is:
+• If your primary field is Comparative Politics/International Relations, select from the following (3 units):

 • In consultation with your advisor, select additional coursework relevant to your research interests.
 The following areas are suggested: